enkidevs/curriculum/spreadsheets/tips-and-tricks/tips-and-tricks-part-1/move-cells-content.md

 category: how to
 ---

-# Transfer cells to different locations
+# Transfer Cells to Different Locations

 ---